 In 2021, 326 major suppliers confirmed adherence to the RBA Code of Conduct via a letter of agreement.
-Canon also requests from second-tier suppliers understanding and adherence to the Canon Supplier Code of Conduct through the first-tier suppliers.
+In 2022, requests to adhere to RBA code of conduct were made to 340 major suppliers, 328 agreements were received (96.5%).
+Canon requests the second-tier suppliers to understand and adhere to Canon Supplier Code of Conduct through the first-tier suppliers.

 As a member of RBA, Canon Inc. continues to use the RBA questionnaire to assess major business suppliers.
 In 2020, 271 suppliers were surveyed, with 249 responses received.
 In 2021 this number was expanded to 346 major suppliers with 330 responses received.
-Canon provided suppliers assessed with feedback on the results, identifying points for improvement.
+In 2022, 340 suppliers of production material and 331 companies (491 sites) were assessed with RBA's self-assessment questionnaire (SAQ).
+None of the major suppliers were identified as "high risk", but the results of each category such as health and safety, environment and ethics were fed back to the major suppliers to identify weaknesses and apply them to future improvements.